itry-dev/ITryExpenseTracker/ITryExpenseTracker.Infrastructure/readme.md

 ## Database infrastructure project

-It handles the comunication with the database layer.
+It handles comunications with the database layer using what is defined in **ITryExpenseTracjer.Core**.